great-northern-diver/loon/website/md/learn_bind.md

 set p [plot -x {1 2 3} -y {1 2 3}]

 proc printLocation {widget x y} {
-	puts [format "In widget %s the location of the mouse is at: %s and %s"\
+	puts [format "In widget %s the location of the mouse cursor is at: %s and %s"\
 		$widget $x $y]
 }